Dynamics-Adaptive Continual Reinforcement Learning via Progressive Contextualization: Experiments and Evaluations

-In our experiments, to constitute the continual learning process, we uniformly generate four Gaussian clusters (representing the expected contexts in this article) for each type of the dynamic environment in its parametric variation space.
-Each of the first three clusters consists of 12 samples and the fourth cluster contains 14 samples, with each sample containing the values of the variable parameters of a specific task.
+In this article, we follow the multitask learning benchmark construction described in \cite{yu2020meta}, and extend the original observation space for each task by adding the associated parametric variations, so as to make the observation input discriminative among tasks and make it sensible to represent policies for sequential tasks with a single model\footnote{This is a prerequisite for effective multitask learning with a single model.
+Serious conflicts in model training will occur when the same observation input corresponds to tasks with different objectives.}.
+Without loss of generality, we here insert the parametric variations\footnote{The positions of goal/puddles/both of them for Type I/Type II/Type III of navigation tasks and the target velocity for MuJoCo locomotion tasks.} into random dimensions of the initial observation space.
+In our experiments, we uniformly generate four Gaussian clusters (i.e., expected contexts) for each dynamic environment in its parametric variation space.
+Each of the first three clusters consists of 12 tasks and the fourth cluster contains 14 tasks.
 We sequentially arrange these $T=50$ tasks in a random order, resulting in a dynamic environment $\mathcal{D}=[M_1,M_2,\dots,M_T]$.
-For DaCoRL (Oracle), the supervised version of DaCoRL mentioned in the next section, we make available the task-to-context assignments based on the generation process of dynamic environments.
+For DaCoRL (Oracle), the supervised version of DaCoRL mentioned in the next section, we make available the task-to-context assignments based on the results of cluster generation.
 By contrast, the correspondence between tasks and contexts is unknown and needs to be identified by DaCoRL itself.
-In addition, by reference to the benchmarks in the scenario of learning multiple tasks with a single model in environments with parametric variation \cite{yu2020meta}, we construct observation spaces with extra dimensions of variable parameters for the above dynamic environments to meet the assumption in this article that the observations contain the discriminative information of the tasks.